Contra Roosh V. on Evolution

 Two sister bacteria, despite their genetic identity, will slug it out with each other for the means of subsistence, just like any other pair of good Darwinian girls.

 Yes, as predicted by evolutionary theory.
 Altruism is a myth and genes aren’t puppet masters.
+However, the cells of your body will not slug it out, because their genes were selected to contribute to the reproductive fitness of the whole organism.

 A male robin red breast then, at least when defending a territory, cannot even tell the difference between a bit of red wool and a trespassing rival, even though a trespassing rival could quite easily be his brother.
 Yet the theory of inclusive fitness requires us to believe that he can tell the difference between his brother and a cousin, and again, between a cousin and an unrelated conspecific.
-Well, it is not logically, or even biologically, impossible.

 …the theory of inclusive fitness still has the gaping puncture which it had at first.
 Namely, that it requires sibling altruism to be about as strong and common as parental, whereas in fact it is nothing of the kind.
 If so, we might as well admit that although, genetically, the sibling relation is “just as close” as the parent-offspring relation, biologically, it is nowhere near as close, at any rate as far as altruism is concerned.